neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 # 30 Days of Daily Musings

+Throwback to when my high school [got in the New York Times](https://www.nytimes.com/2015/12/26/nyregion/reforms-to-ease-students-stress-divide-a-new-jersey-school-district.html?mcubz=2){:target="_blank"} for being too competitive

 <h3 style="color:#6495ed;"> Overcoming Relationship Inertia | July 10, 2017 </h3>

 I have a friendship which maybe isn't going the best way at the moment and part of me just wants to get super real and try and talk stuff out -- to hit some sort of 'reset' button back to the good 'ol times.
 But then, I have to realize that we don't live in a frictionless world, that indeed that friction is a very real force which makes a reset button virtually non-existent.